tinybirdco/use-case-examples/add_new_column_with_values/README.md

 -------------
 ```

-To fill that gap, It's time to run the copy pipe we prepared, to copy the Data before the future date filter that we have in the `live` version but not in the `preview 1.0.0` yet.
-For that, we run:
+To fill that gap, run the copy pipe you prepared, to copy the Data before the future date filter that is in the `live` version but not in the `preview 1.0.0` yet.
+For that, run:

 ```sh
 tb --semver 1.0.0 pipe copy run backfill_data --param start_backfill_timestamp='1970-01-01 00:00:00' --param end_backfill_timestamp='2024-01-05 17:10:00' --yes --wait